thycotic-ps/thycotic.secretserver/docs/about_topics/authentication/about_tsssession.md

         Validates that TimeOfDeath is not greater than current time If ExternalToken or WindowsAuth is the TokenType will return true

+    [boolean] CheckTokenTtl( [string]Unit, [int]Value )
+        Checks the timespan for the TimeOfDeath and current datetime is within the unit and value.
+(TimeOfDeath - Now) If it is the method returns true, if not returns false.

     [boolean] SessionExpire()
         POST to oauth-expiration endpoint of Secret Server to expire the session for the current AccessToken